Kong/docs.konghq.com/app/docs/0.2.0-2/about/how.md

 Kong is made of two different components that are easy to set up and scale independently:

 * The **Kong Server**, based on a modified version of the widely adopted **NGINX** server, processes API requests.
-* **Apache Cassandra**, a highly scalable Datastore for storing operational data, used by major companies like Netflix, Comcast and Facebook.
+* **Apache Cassandra**, a highly scalable Datastore for storing operational data, is used by major companies like Netflix, Comcast and Facebook.

 Kong needs to have both these components set up and operational.
 A typical Kong installation can be summed up with the following picture: